jamhall/ILLDataCiteDOIBundle/Resources/doc/metadata.md

                                            ->setDescription('The current xml-example for a DataCite record is the official example from the documentation.<br/>Please look on datacite.org to find the newest versions of sample data and schemas.'));
 ```

-To create the metadata:
+### Upload the metadata to datacite

 ``` php
 $mdm = $container->get("ill_data_cite_doi.metadata_manager");
 $mdm->create($metadata);
 ```

-To update the metadata using the same object(the version is updated automatically by the API):
+### To update the metadata using the same object (the metadata version is updated automatically by the API)

 ``` php
 $mdm = $container->get("ill_data_cite_doi.metadata_manager");
 $mdm->update($metadata);
 ```

-To find metadata for a DOI and update it:
+### To find metadata for a DOI and update it

 ```php
 $mdm = $container->get("ill_data_cite_doi.metadata_manager");